sidneyshafer/javascript-sandbox/README.md

 # JavaScript Sandbox

->Code snippets for learning the basics of JavaScript.
+>Programming examples with code breakdowns for learning the basics of JavaScript.

 ## Table of Contents
 * [Project Structure Overview](#project-structure-overview)